spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 `youtube: [Build your own voice interface to talk directly to your customers](https://www.youtube.com/watch?v=AvhQ6-9nCrQ)`

-The [react-native-spokestack-tray example app](https://github.com/spokestack/react-native-spokestack-tray/tree/develop/example) uses the "Spokestack" wakeword and [sample Minecraft NLU models](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack).
+The [react-native-spokestack-tray example app](https://github.com/spokestack/react-native-spokestack-tray/tree/develop/example) uses the "Spokestack" wake word and [sample Minecraft NLU models](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack).

 In this example, the following code is used to add the `<SpokestackTray />` component: